Validity of relativistic hydrodynamics beyond local equilibrium: Hydrodynamics in D

 A particularly striking observation is that the evolution equation \eqref{Eq:ZoMomPiGEvol} for the gradient component $\pi_{n,l}^{G}$ is structurally identical to the full non-equilibrium evolution equation \eqref{Eq:ZoMomPiEvol}.
 Moreover, the non-perturbative term can be expressed through the gradient contributions:

 These observations are central to explaining the effectiveness of hydrodynamics even far from local equilibrium.
 They indicate that one can construct hydrodynamics starting from the gradient expansion, provided the transport coefficients are suitably adjusted.
 This approach yields evolution equations that reproduce the exact dynamics, and it closely mirrors the heuristic used in standard derivations of relativistic hydrodynamics.
-We demonstrate this explicitly by deriving the exact hydrodynamic equations in the following subsection.
+We demonstrate this explicitly by deriving the exact hydrodynamic equations in the following subsection and approximating them with rescaled transport coefficients.